-Whenever one of my children receives a birthday party invitation, I have one question — and only one question — I wanted answered.
+Whenever one of my children receives a birthday party invitation, I have one question — and only one question — I want answered.
 I don’t care where the party is.
 I’m not particularly interested in what the activities or theme will be.
 Heck sometimes, I don’t even care who the party is for.
-The question I want answered is, “Is this a drop-off birthday party or one where the parent stays?”
+The question I want to be answered is, “Is this a drop-off birthday party or one where the parent stays?”

 Birthday parties where the parent of an invited kid has to stay are the worst.